rymskip/harborshield/README.md

 ⚠️ **Work in Progress** - This crate is under active development and not yet ready for production use.

 A Rust port of Whalewall, providing automated management of firewall rules for Docker containers using nftables.

-## Status

-This project is currently in early development.
-APIs, features, and functionality are subject to change.
+Why?
+I don't really know.
+Learning experience I guess.
+You probably should use the Go version

 ## License